wp-staging/wp-staging/readme.txt

 == Changelog ==

 = 2.4.6 =
 * Fix: Can not login to staging site .
-Changed mMinimum user capability to 'manage_options' instead 'administrator'
+Changed minimum user capability to 'manage_options' instead 'administrator'

 = 2.4.5 =
 * New: Compatible up to WordPress 5.0.1 Gutenberg